 I used audio/sound therapy and had a book of affirmations to say to myself.
 And the list went on.

 Nothing worked.
 And the seasickness was intermittent.
 It didn’t always happen.
-Sometimes it would be calm and other times it would be rough.
+Sometimes it would when it was flat calm!

 When we crossed the Atlantic Ocean I took a set of pills from New Zealand.
 One was caffeine and the other was an antihistamine pill.
 After seven days the fluid in my ears and tubes turned solid.
 The pain was excruciating.
 I couldn’t hear for weeks and I still haven’t been able to dive again since the trip (2015).